Itvisors/mendix-SimpleListWidget/README.md

 ## SimpleListWidget
 Simple list widget for use in pluggable widget containers and master/detail scenario's.

-Originally created because currently listviews may not be put in pluggable widget containers.
-This widget is also quite useful in other situations as it allows you to control the selected item.

 ## Features
 - Renders a simple list of divs
 - Set and indicate the selected item